layerzzzio/lhava-api-etl/readme.md

 ## Personal note

 This was my first experience exploring blockchain data and API, so it's possible that I made some functional errors during the process.
 I would greatly appreciate any feedback or insights if you notice any irregularities or areas where improvements can be made.
-Your assistance is highly valued.

 ## Greetings
 Thank you for giving me the opportunity to dive into the blockchain data.